Akalanka47000/bashaway-questions-2023/hard/brainchild/QUESTION.md

 - The script must be **purely written in bash within the execute.sh file**.

-- Do not write anything to the **dist** folder.
+- Do not write anything to the **out** folder.

 ## Output / Evaluation Criteria

 - Successfull invokation of the command should be able to clone all public repositories of an organization to a given destination.

-  - Example: Invoking **git clone-gh-org sliit-foss ./dist** should clone all public repositories of the organization **sliit-foss** to the **dist** folder.
+  - Example: Invoking **git clone-gh-org sliit-foss ./out** should clone all public repositories of the organization **sliit-foss** to the **out** folder.
 At the time of writing this, the organization has 82 public repositories.

 - Only public repositories should be cloned